LewisJEllis/eslint101/slides.md

 JSHint covers most use cases, but it can't possibly cover them all out of the box.
 So another guy came along and added **even more** magic.
 Enter, **ESLint**.

 * Like JSHint, but with a different source of magic
-* This different magic lets us write out own rules easily
+* This different magic lets us write our own rules easily
 * Is completely style agnostic; have it your way
 * Made primarily by Nicholas Zakas, who therefore also wrote a book: **Professional JS for Web Devs**